citysciencelab/cut-re3/README.md

 Please configure the process IDs in **services-internet.json** as "simModelId".
 The list of available process IDs is provided by the backend endpoint \<base url>/api/processes.

 Also configure the correct URL to the Geoserver in **services-internet.json** as "url".

+## Routes
+If not configured differently in nginx/default.conf, then:

+The **frontend** is available under localhost:3000.
+Click on the link "portal" -> "simulation" and then choose "Werkzeuge" -> "Simulation Tool".

+The **Geoserver** is available under localhost:3000/geoserver.
+Choose "Layer previews" in the menu to see the list of uploaded layers.
+If you click on OpenLayers then the data will be displayed in a new tab.

+The **backend api** is available under localhost:3000/api.

 ## Reset data in development
 If you are in development and want to reset all PostGis and Geoserver data, you can safely delete the geoserver/data and api/data folders completely.